ah-te/ah-te/README.md

 - 👋 Hi, I’m @ah-te
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning front end
+- 🌱 I’m currently learning front end at Alx
 - 💞️ I’m looking to collaborate on any project related to web development
 - 📫 How to reach me +2348147446177